gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 {:style="border: 4px solid #FDC975"}

 ## What should I take care of before deploying any resource?
-Here's a beautiful diagram of AWS resources and how they interact at various levels of networking –
+AWS has a lot of services, and its really impossible to remember what each of them do.
+Consider below diagram –

 ![](assets/img/P004/03_01.png)

 If you haven't heard of all the services yet, that's okay.
 Just revisit this once you go through them later.
-But do remember, it's important to know – where your resource is getting deployed.
+But do remember, its important to know – where your resource is getting deployed and how they interact with various levels of networking.

 From the above diagram,
-1. *EC2 Instances* and *RDS Instances* are deployed on an AZ.
+1. **EC2 Instances** and **RDS Instances** are deployed on an AZ.
 So when you create one, you need to choose one VPC and one Subnet for both.
-2. *Elastic Load Balancers* are deployed in a Region but confined within a VPC, it can route traffic to multiple AZs at once.
+2. **Elastic Load Balancers** are deployed in a Region but confined within a VPC, it can route traffic to multiple AZs at once.
 So when you create one, you need to choose one VPC and multiple Subnets.
-3. *SNS, S3, Lambda, API Gateway, DynamoDB, and SQS* are all managed services by AWS, that is deployed on a Region.
+3. **SNS, S3, Lambda, API Gateway, DynamoDB, and SQS** are all managed services by AWS, that is deployed on a Region.
 You only need to choose a Region and are not required to choose any VPC.
-4. *IAM and Route53* are global services, that can be accessed from any Region.
+4. **IAM and Route53** are global services, that can be accessed from any Region.

 AWS offers a lot of services, but I have only included the most important ones here.
 Before you go through any service, just try to read – how it interacts with various networking components of AWS.
 This can immensely help you in cracking your certification exam.